babelouest/ulfius/API.md

 /**
  * ulfius_send_http_request_with_limit
  * Send a HTTP request and store the result into a _u_response
- * The response body lenght and number of parsed headers can be limited
+ * The response body length and number of parsed headers can be limited
  * @param request the struct _u_request that contains all the input parameters to perform the HTTP request
  * @param response the struct _u_response that will be filled with all response parameter values, optional, may be NULL
  * @param response_body_limit the maximum size of the response body to retrieve, 0 means no limit